Create User Profiles and Assign Privileges

 Example:

-Specifies any alphanumeric value.
+Specify any alphanumeric value.

 Step 9

-Use the commit or end command.
+Enter the commit or end command to save the configuration.

-commit—Saves the configuration changes and remains within the configuration session.
+The commit command saves the configuration changes and remains within the configuration session.

-end—Prompts user to take one of these actions:
+The end command prompts you to take one of these actions:

-• Yes—Saves configuration changes and exits the configuration session.
+• Yes: saves configuration changes and exits the configuration session.

-• No—Exits the configuration session without committing the configuration changes.
+• No: exits the configuration session without committing the configuration changes.

-• Cancel—Remains in the configuration session, without committing the configuration changes.
+• Cancel: remains in the configuration session without committing the configuration changes.

 What to do next

-Create a User Group
+Create a user group

 NCS 1004 supports up to 32 user groups.